kubeflow/model-registry/clients/python/README.md

 experiment = registry.get_model_artifact("my-model", "v2.0")
 ```

+### Default values for metadata

+If not supplied, `metadata` values defaults to a predefined set of conventional values.
+Reference the technical documentation in the pydoc of the client.

 ### Importing from Hugging Face Hub

 To import models from Hugging Face Hub, start by installing the `huggingface-hub` package, either directly or as an